cheewnn/proAmatuer/README.md

 # proAmatuer
 GET1033 Final Project

-All documentation for our project could be found here:https://github.com/cheewnn/proAmatuer/wiki
+The documentation for our project could be found here:https://github.com/cheewnn/proAmatuer/wiki

 Thanks to our professor Andrew Quitmeyer and Dennis Ang for guiding us throughout the way for our first ever game creation from the concepts learnt in class.